 Bring Change to Your School.

-Claim Your Campus is uniting 1,000,000 students to pray on every middle and high school campus in America.
-Join the movement!
+The mission of Claim Your Campus is to call, train, and sustain 1 million students to pray weekly at every middle and high school in America.

 How CYC Works